anupam-kumar-krishnan/21-Days-Competitive-Programming/README.md

 ## Drawbacks of linked list
    -  Random access is not allowed.
    -  Extra memory space for a pointer is required.

+## Did three basic questions based on linked list on GFG
+  - Count Node Of Linked List
+  - Linked List Length Even or Odd
+  - Reverse a Linked List